-Canned coconut milk replaces heavy cream in my verison.
+Canned coconut milk replaces heavy cream in my version.
 Creamy and slightly sweet, this comforting herbed Greek Scalloped Potato Gratin is accompanied by green kale, salty Kalamata olives, and juicy yellow onion.

 Greek Scalloped Potato Gratin [Vegan, Gluten-Free]